carbonblack/tau-tools/remediation/EternalDarkness/README.md

 This detects and mitigates if systems are vulnerable to CVE-2020-0796 EternalDarkness

-This script will check OS version and if any shares are enabled.
-Once its determined that the OS versions match and shares are enabled
+This Module will check OS version and if any shares are enabled.
+If OS version matches and shares are enabled it will check HKLM:\SYSTEM\CurrentControlSet\Services\LanmanServer\Parameter\DisableCompression to determine if the host system is vulnerable.
-It will check HKLM:\SYSTEM\CurrentControlSet\Services\LanmanServer\Parameter\DisableCompression to determine if the host system is vulnerable if the host system is vulnerable and -mitigate is used it will set DisableCompression to 1
+If the host system is vulnerable and -mitigate is used it will set DisableCompression to 1

 ## Instructions